Arabic Ecommerce Guide

 Shopify is probably the easiest way to get started with an Arabic website.
-If you don’t have a coding background its important that you choose an Arabic compatible Shopify theme.
-Though no Shopify website has all the ideal functionality for Arabic its typically good enough if you use the Langify app to translate the website from English to Arabic.
-Since there will be Middle Eastern customers that prefer to use the internet in English in addition to Arabic you should have a bi-lingual website instead of just and Arabic website.
+If you don’t have a coding background it’s important that you choose an Arabic-compatible Shopify theme.
+Though no Shopify website has all the ideal functionality for Arabic it’s typically good enough if you use the Langify app to translate the website from English to Arabic.
+Since there will be Middle Eastern customers that prefer to use the internet in English in addition to Arabic you should have a bi-lingual website instead of just an Arabic website.
 Shopify SEO in Arabic will be key to attracting Middle East traffic to the website.

 WordPress with WooCommerce

-For small to medium sized ecommerce websites with coding resources WooCommerce will allow you to create an Arabic ecommerce version of your website that is fully optimized and compatible with Arabic from a RTL layout and Arabic SEO perspective.
+For small to medium-sized ecommerce websites with coding resources WooCommerce will allow you to create an Arabic ecommerce version of your website that is fully optimized and compatible with Arabic from an RTL layout and Arabic SEO perspective.
 WooCommerce gives you more flexibility with adding additional functionality to your ecommerce website than you get with a platform like Shopify.